NeonGraal/graphql-plus/graphql-plus/Schema.md

 Each Value can be preceded by a documentation string and may have one or more Aliases.

 An Enum can extend another Enum, called it's base Enum, and it's Values are merged into the base Enum's Values.
+An Enum cannot be based on itself, recursively.

 Enums can be merged if their base Enums match and their Values can be merged.